dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

 Each time a workflow executes a step, DBOS records its output (or the exception it threw, if any).
 When a workflow finishes, DBOS records its output.

-If a DBOS server crashes and restarts, it uses the information saved in the database to resume all pending workflows from where they left off.
+If a server crashes and restarts, DBOS uses the information saved in the database to resume all pending workflows from where they left off.
 First, it finds all pending workflows: those with a recorded input, but no recorded output.
 Then, it restarts every pending workflow from the beginning, using its saved inputs.
 While re-executing an pending workflow, it checks before every function execution if the function has an output stored in the database, meaning it previously completed.